-My family enjoys our open floor plan, because it lets us do different things in the same space.
+My family enjoys our open floor plan because it lets us do different things in the same space.
 The kids may be playing in the living room, but I can keep an eye on them while I make dinner in the kitchen.
 Open floor plans facilitate multitasking, enhanced connectivity, and socializing.

 What You Compromise With An Open Floor Plan

 The people mix—and so do the sounds and smells.
-If you need silence to work and someone is listening to music or watching TV, things can get frustrating.
-Great rooms where the cooking, living, and dining spaces flow also allow the free-flow of kitchen aromas (ahem, garlic and curry-lovers!).
+Things can get frustrating if you need silence to work and someone is listening to music or watching TV.
+Great rooms where the cooking, living, and dining spaces flow also allow the free flow of kitchen aromas (ahem, garlic and curry lovers!).

 We can address sounds with rugs and furniture placement and the smells with fans and ventilation, but these things will never be as effective as having walls and doors that shut.

 An open floor plan also presents some design challenges.
 You may crave a bold accent wall or whimsical wallpaper, but you don’t want an entire floor of metallic paint or tropical blooms.
 Open spaces have no “natural” place to end a wall covering or trim, so sometimes you have to choose between finishing the entire space or skipping a finish altogether.

 Tackling The Challenges Of An Open Floor Plan

 To maintain privacy and boundaries without walls, consider the following: